teamconclude/blueprints/README.md

 ```

 In this example the owner will be @tina or @dave, depending on the selected location.
-The members and notify action settings will be added to the blueprint's member and notify
+These members and alert settings will be appended to the blueprint's member and alert
 settings (not replace them).

 ### Predefined Attributes